Loading

 A computational design thesis on emotion-aware interaction.

-THE MAZE began as a Master's thesis in 2021 and has been rebuilt as a prototype that explores how reinforcement learning, applied to visible affective response, can quietly inform design decisions in colour and architecture.
+THE MAZE began as a Master's thesis in 2021 and has been rebuilt as a prototype that explores how on-device edge AI, applied to visible response, can quietly inform design decisions in colour and architecture.

 Research by